Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 # To Do
 *  **Bug Fixing**
-*  Parse Spells, Ecology, Gear & Treasure
+*  Parse Ecology, Gear & Treasure
 *  Give usable Feedback or implement a debug mode (for now some comments are visible in the console)

 # Contact
 Primer#2220 | FoundryVTT Discord

 # Change Log

+2020_07_10
+*  Finished and fixed Spell- & SLA-Parsing
+*  Merging PR for the auto-conversion of bestiaries, see [PF1 Bestiary](https://github.com/JamesDeVore/pf1_Bestiary)
+*  Bug-Fixing

 2020_06_28:
 *  Added Resilience for malformed input